Content workflow: Why it's important and how you can create one for yourself

 Tasks will vary depending on the type of content that is going out.
 For instance, video content may require storyboarding, filming, editing, revising, getting approval, finalizing, and publishing the content.
 Whereas a LinkedIn post requires fewer tasks, so the workflow may look like drafting, editing, approval, and publishing.

 Also, to ensure that content is useful and usable across multiple platforms, you need to reuse and repurpose content.
-When working with clients to develop content workflows, we employ methodologies such as COPE (Create Once, Publish Everywhere) and set up content production standards to ensure that publishing across different platforms and social networks doesn’t require any wholesale changes.
+Employing a methodology such as COPE (Create Once, Publish Everywhere) and setting up content production standards ensure that publishing across different platforms and social networks won’t require any wholesale changes.

 People